 Mimicking the interviewer is common advice but I don’t really suggest that, because that is simply a way of pleasing them and nothing more.
 Instead, be firm in an interview, talk like you’ve just led Sparta to victory.
 Ok, don’t get that carried away, but keep track of how you present yourself; sit up straight and don’t cross your arms as body language experts see this as a sign of lack of both interest and willingness to communicate.

 Get the basics right, i.e. smile whilst speaking (you should honestly be happy you are at an interview, if you can’t do that, you shouldn’t be there!) and you will already be ahead of the game.
 The use of hands to explain ‘stuff’ is fine, but don’t be too animated.
 Settle into the seat and then start speaking, don’t rumble along and then speak too quickly.
-Interviewers know that you will be a bit stressed, they don’t expect you to put on a performance like Max Clifford (the PR guru), so don’t try to act, just be natural.
+Interviewers know that you will be a bit stressed, so don’t try to act, just be natural.
 Having said that, don’t get too casual but strike a healthy balance in between.

 3) Research the company well before embarking on the interview